typelevel/squants/README.md

 val kw: Double = load toKilowatts // returns 1200.0 (convenience method)
 ```

+NOTE - It is important to use the `to` method for extracting the numeric value and not the `Quantity.value`, as this
+ensures you will be getting the numeric value for the desired unit.
+To prevent improper usage, access to the `Quantity.value` field may be deprecated future versions.

-Strings formatted in the desired unit is also supported
+Creating strings formatted in the desired unit is also supported

 ```scala
 val kw: String = load toString Kilowatts // returns “1200.0 kW”